top of page

 The Manila Cathedral is a living testimony to the history of the Philippines.
 It is a place of worship, a tourist destination, and a historical landmark.
 It is a reminder of the rich and diverse history of the Philippines, and it is a symbol of the country's resilience and hope.
 Many consider it to be the most beautiful church in the entire country.

-Ten facts about Manila Cathedral
+Ten Interesting Facts About Manila Cathedral

 1. It is the oldest and most important church in the Philippines.